-Everyone wants to feel comfortable at home—but it’s not always that simple.
-When Fond du Lac area homeowners are looking for tips, tricks, and home comfort best practices, they turn to the Air Tech Heating experts.
-Our professional technicians are always willing to share their insight and answers to top heating and thermostat FAQs.
-Read through the questions below and reach out to us if you don’t find what you’re looking for.
-We’re here to help—just call our Fond du Lac location at 920-924-6742 or our Ripon location at 920-239-4307, or message us online.
+Everyone wants to feel comfortable at home, but it’s not always that simple.
+When Fond du Lac area homeowners need tips, tricks, and home comfort best practices, they turn to the Air Tech Heating experts.
+Our professional techs are eager to share their insight and answers to your top heating FAQs.
+Read through the questions below—if you don’t find what you’re looking for, call our Fond du Lac location at 920-924-6742 or our Ripon location at 920-239-4307, or message us online.

-It depends on which type of air filter you’re using, but standard one-inch filters should be replaced every few months, or more often if they are dirty, someone in your house smokes or has allergies, or you have pets.
-If you use a media or HEPA filter, you can go six months to a year without replacing or cleaning them.
-Still not sure?
-Ask our pros for a recommendation.
+It depends on which type of air filter you use.
+Standard one-inch filters should be replaced every few months, or more often if you have pets, allergies, or someone in your house that smokes.
+If you use a media or HEPA filter, you can go six months to a year without replacing them or cleaning them.
+Ask our pros for a recommendation if you’re unsure.

-Whether you have a furnace or boiler, it needs maintenance every year to run safely and reliably.
-Each year you skip service, your system can lose as much as 10 percent of its efficiency.
-It’s also much more likely to break down and need frequent repairs if it’s not being cleaned or inspected.
-This small investment now can help you save on energy bills, avoid a premature failure in the future, and keep your manufacturer warranty valid.
+No matter your heating system, you should schedule maintenance every year to ensure a safe and reliable unit.
+Each year you skip service can cause your system to lose as much as 10 percent of its efficiency.
+It’s also much more likely to break down and need repairs if it isn’t cleaned or inspected.
+Investing in maintenance now can help you save on energy bills, avoid a premature failure in the future, and keep your manufacturer warranty valid.
 Ask about our maintenance agreement to ensure you never miss service.

 - Schedule routine maintenance to keep your system clean and running efficiently.

-- Turn your thermostat down one to two degrees and bundle up—wear extra layers to stay warm.
+- Turn your thermostat down one to two degrees and bundle up with extra layers.

-- Adjust your ceiling fan to rotate in a clockwise direction—this pushes warm air that rises back down towards you.
+- Adjust your ceiling fan to rotate clockwise—this pushes rising warm air back down toward you.

-- Make sure all vents are open and not blocked by boxes, curtains, or furniture—this ensures warm air is circulating properly.
+- Make sure all vents are open and not blocked by boxes, curtains, or furniture to ensure warm air circulates properly.

 - Open curtains on sunny days to let the sun’s natural heat warm your home.

 There isn’t a set schedule for when to replace your furnace—most last 15 to 20 years—but there are a few signs you can watch for.
-Uneven heating, high energy bills, and strange odors or noises are all signs your furnace could be failing and need replacement soon.
-To be sure, schedule a professional diagnosis—and don’t wait too long because failing systems can be dangerous.
+These include uneven heating, high energy bills, and strange odors or noises, To be sure, schedule a professional diagnosis, and don’t wait too long because failing systems can be dangerous.
 If it’s time for replacement, our experts can provide you with a free estimate.

-Furnaces and boilers are both great heating options, each with their own pros and cons.
-If your home has existing ductwork or hydronic piping, a professional will likely recommend that you stick with the system type that’s already in place as retrofitting can be expensive.
-In new construction installations, it’s much easier to simply pick the system you prefer.
-Trust a professional technician to make a recommendation that’s right for your home and family’s comfort needs.
+Both are great heating options, and each have their own pros and cons.
+If your home has existing ductwork or hydronic piping, a professional will likely recommend that you stick with the system type you already have, as retrofitting can be expensive.
+In new construction installations, trust our professional techs to make a recommendation that’s right for your home and family’s comfort needs.